Vitamin D: Why Deficiency Is Common—and Supplementation Often Falls Short

 Persistent fatigue, immune issues, bone concerns, or mood changes are not problems to manage indefinitely—or to suppress with guesswork.
 When vitamin D regulation is impaired, it often reflects broader patterns involving digestion, nutrient status, inflammation, and metabolic signaling that require a more precise approach.

-At Denver Sports & Holistic Medicine, we evaluate vitamin D status within a root-cause, systems-based framework, rather than treating lab values in isolation.
-This allows us to identify why regulation is impaired and determine the most appropriate next steps based on your individual physiology.
+At Denver Sports & Holistic Medicine, vitamin D status is evaluated within a root-cause, systems-based framework rather than treated as an isolated lab value.
+This allows us to identify why regulation is impaired and determine the most appropriate next steps based on individual physiology.

 Frequently Asked Questions about Vitamin D